Ross Crookshank MA (UKCP Accredited) Psychotherapist and Supervisor

 • Feel more connected and purposeful

 I work with individuals on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
 My approach is integrative which means I tailor our work together to suit your personality and the issues which you bring.
 I am committed to providing counselling and psychotherapy in a safe, confidential and non-judgemental environment.

-I am also a supervisor working towards UKCP registration and have spaces for new supervises which I can offer at a reduced fee.
+I am also a supervisor working towards UKCP registration and have spaces for new supervises.
 Please contact me if you are interested in working together.